aaronr/hoc_2016/README.md

-# hoc_2016
-Hour of Code slides for 4th grade - 2016
+Slides for 4th grade hour of code 2016